erling6232/imagedata/paper.md

 are in common use.
 These formats store slices file by file, leaving the sorting of the files to the user.
-The more modern enhanced formats which can accomodate a complete 3D or 4D acquisition in one file, are only slowly adopted by manufacturers of medical equipment.
+The more recent enhanced formats which can accommodate a complete 3D or 4D acquisition in one file, are only slowly adopted by manufacturers of medical equipment.

 Working with legacy DICOM medical images in python can be accomplished using libraries